rossetti/KSLBook/docs/13-Utilities.md

     }
     val h = listOf("col1", "col2", "col3", "col4")
     val p = KSL.csvDir.resolve("data.csv")
-    CSVUtil.writeArrayToCSVFile(matrix, header = h.toMutableList(), applyQuotesToData = false, pathToFile = p)
+    CSVUtil.writeArrayToCSVFile(matrix, header = h.toMutableList(), pathToFile = p)
     println()
-    val dataAsList: List<Array<String>> = CSVUtil.readRows(p, skipLines = 1)
+    val dataAsList: List<Array<String>> = CSVUtil.readRowsToListOfStringArrays(p, skipLines = 1)
     val m = KSLArrays.parseTo2DArray(dataAsList)
     for(i in matrix.indices){
-        println(m[i].contentToString())
+        println(m[i].joinToString(prefix = "[", postfix = "]"))
     }
 ```

 The contents of the matrix are printed to console.
 The header is made for the CSV file and then the matrix is written to the file using the `CSVUtil` function to write an array to a CSV file.
 Then, the `CSVUtil` object is used to read the data into list of strings, which are parsed to double values.
-Of course, you can use the [`OpenCSV`](https://opencsv.sourceforge.net/) functionality to read and write values via its API, which is expose through the KSL API.
+You can use the [Commons CSV](https://commons.apache.org/proper/commons-csv/) functionality to read and write values via its API.
 The approach illustrated here is only meant for simple file processing.

 Excel file operations are available within the KSL through the [Apache POI library](https://poi.apache.org/).
 The KSL provision of working with Excel files is not meant to replace the functionality of the POI library.
 Instead, the purpose is to provide a simple facade so that users can do some simple processing without worrying about the complexities of a full featured POI library.
 Figure \@ref(fig:ExcelUtil) illustrates the functions and properties of the `ExcelUtil` object.